-With fall upon us and cooler weather imminent, it’s time to start thinking about storm windows.
+Whenever the weather starts to turn cooler folks start thinking about storm windows.
 If you live in the northern part of the country storm windows are an important addition to any old house.

 Wood storm windows fit perfectly with double-hung windows and blend in seamlessly with the historic character of your old home.
 There are modern aluminum alternatives with operable elements like the triple track storms that are so common, but none of them look quite as charming as traditional wood storms.